aminfaz/Markr/README.md

 # Markr

 ## Description
 API to ingest &amp; process test results.
+The application has following capabilities.

 ### Import Data
 This application will consume specific format of XML in order to import test result taken for a given student in a given test.